claudioescobar/docker-oracle-xe-fast/README.md

 # Fast Oracle-XE 18 docker container for automated tests (fast startup with embedded data)
 The oracle-xe docker container for local development has a slow starting time turning hard to use it with automated tests(using https://www.testcontainers.org/ for example).

-Testcontainers has no support for named volumns(https://github.com/testcontainers/testcontainers-java/issues/675) so I couldn't use an initialized database.
+Testcontainers has no support for named volumes(https://github.com/testcontainers/testcontainers-java/issues/675) so I couldn't use an initialized database.

 So the aproach was to initialize the database on image creation.
-The bad think on this is that we don't have volume control using docker volume, because the database state was inside the container.
+The bad thing on this is that we don't have volume control using docker volume, because the database state was inside the container.
 For me this was not a problem because my automated tests needs.

 I changed the scripts for oracle 18.4.0 located in OracleDatabase/SingleInstance/docker-files/18.4.0 (you can see the changes on the commit history).